Ikom

 It has an area of 1,961 km2 and had a population of 162,383 according to the 2006 census.

 The people of Ikom are mostly farmers.
 Ikom is a major producer of cocoa, bananas and plantains for the Nigerian market.

 Ikom is known for the Afi monoliths, artifacts that bear an ancient writing sometimes taken to be an early form of nsibidi.

 The postal code of the area is 551.

 Ikom Local Government is in the Central Senatorial District of Cross River State.

-There are 11 (eleven) council wards: